 - Find.
 You see a job post that is a great match for your skills and experience.

 - Decide.
 If you really value the job, you can bid to boost your proposal.
 It’s always optional and clients will still receive your proposal if you don’t boost it.
 The bid table shows what other freelancers are bidding to help you decide.

 - Bid.
 Set the maximum number of Connects you’re willing to spend to win one of the top spots as a Boosted Proposal.
 This bid cost will be in addition to the regular requirement of Connects to submit a proposal.

 - See auction results.
-If you’ve bid more than other freelancers, we’ll highlight your proposal to the client by putting it in the top three slots and adding a “Boosted” icon with a blue lightning bolt.
+If you’ve bid more than other freelancers, we’ll highlight your proposal to the client by putting it in the top four slots and adding a “Boosted” icon with a blue lightning bolt.
 If you are outbid, the label and blue lightning bolt will be removed from your proposal and your proposal will be moved down the list and no longer be in one of the top four slots.